samuel-jimenez/GramEditor/docs/src/languages/haskell.md

 ## Configuring HLS

-If you need to configure haskell-language-server (hls) you can add configuration options to your Tehanu settings.json:
+If you need to configure haskell-language-server (hls) you can add configuration options to your Gram settings.json:

 ```json [settings]
 {